·

 A

-– We never changed the crankshaft, in my opinion the Innocenti crank was
+– We never changed the crankshaft, in my opinion the Innocenti crank

 really good I have never seen a Lambretta with the conrod shot, if not